+M1

-M1 (Misconduct, -1)
+(Misconduct, -1)

-- .
-Examples of misconduct...
+- Examples of misconduct...

-- Late to lesson.

-- Sight of mobile phone.
+- Late to lesson.Sight of mobile phone.

 - Incorrect uniform.

 - Chewing gum.

-- .
-In possession of fizzy drink or energy drink.
+- In possession of fizzy drink or energy drink.

 - Eating in classrooms or corridors.

 - Lack of equipment.

+- Foul language

+- Any other breach of the school code of conduct.